 Fed kids are happy kids.
 And toddlers seem to be able to eat nonstop.
 So even if you just ate before your session, it doesn’t hurt to have snacks tucked away just in case.

 Note I said “clean” snacks.
 This means that your child won’t get messy eating them.
+Goldfish crackers tend to make teeth and the mouth orange.
+Berries can stain teeth and shirts.
+Think snacks like graham crackers, cheerios, etc.

-Of course you want everyone looking their best for photos.
-But stiff, itchy clothing means unhappy toddlers.
 Select things that are comfortable for him to move in, and be okay if they get a little dirty.
 When they run, they will tumble, or they will find rocks to throw and wipe their hands on their pants.
 It’s okay!
 Just don’t pick all white and they will be just fine!